merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 anvi-display-contigs-stats T_B_M-contigs.db
 ```

 A little interactive window should pop up in your browser, filled with useful tables of statistics about the co-assembly.
-At the top you will see a bar chart of the number of annotations to each single-copy core gene (SCGs; which can be annotated by running `anvi-run-hmms`) in the assembly contigs.
+At the top you will see a bar chart of the number of annotations to each single-copy core gene (SCGs; which can be annotated by running {% include PROGRAM name="anvi-run-hmms" text="anvi-run-hmms" %}) in the assembly contigs.
 Here is the chart for the `Bacteria_71` set of bacterial SCGs:

 {% include IMAGE width=40 path="/images/binning-popgen-oral-microbiome/T-B-M_hmm_hits_barchart.png" caption="A bar chart of hits to bacterial SCGs in the T-B-M co-assembly" %}